Itvisors/mendix-CalendarNative/README.md

 - Basic
   - Date to show: date where the calendar opens on.
 The widget will change this value when you change the date or create a new event, such that the widget will re-open on this date
   - View: either calendar or timeline
-  - Locale: language that can be set to any moment locale to change the language according to https://momentjs.com/docs/#/i18n/changing-locale/ (e.g en (english) or nl(dutch))
+  - Locale: language that can be set to any moment locale to change the language according to https://momentjs.com/docs/#/i18n/changing-locale/ (e.g en (English) or nl(Dutch))
 - Timeline (properties only available for the timeline view)
   - Event Title: title to show in timeline